Sound effects and recordings of various surfaces, textures, objects and elements – soft, hard, organic, wooden, stone, metallic and lots more

 • 10 Source Recordings

-Designed Rocks features crumbling and cracking rock sound effects, shattering glitches, evolving textures, and everything in between.
+Designed Rocks features 60 creative rock sound effects, crumbling and cracking elements, shattering glitches, evolving textures, and everything in between, that range from heavily designed to basic sounds.

 Created in collaboration with field recordist Bryan Hirst.